reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 </Sandpack>

-Here is how this code would look like with function components instead of classes:
+Here is how this code would look like with function Components instead of classes:

 <Sandpack>